 Matching the point of origin with a call center in the area is much easier as well.
 The United States and Canada are filled with regional dialects and local call centers that tackle local cases make it easier for agents to understand customer needs.
 With local virtual numbers, businesses easily match specific calls with agents that speak the dialect or slang.
 Even if they are located hundreds of miles away, the caller sees the area code and thinks the call is routed locally.

-Virtual numbers deliver more flexibility for employees outside of the office.
-For example, if a receptionist has to work remotely thanks to a sick child, he or she still receives any calls directed to the company.
+Virtual phone numbers deliver more flexibility for employees outside of the office.
+For example, if a receptionist has to work remotely, he or she still receives any calls directed to the company.
 This is done via desktop or mobile apps.
 Since virtual numbers come with software for call management, it’s easy to use call forwarding or call routing to connect with other departments.

-Some VoIP software allows these workers to call transfer from device to device.
+Some VoIP software has the functionality of call transferring from device to device.
 A call received on a softphone is quickly sent to a smartphone or cell phone when the employee needs to change locations.
 When an employee has a scheduled callback, he or she goes about their business without the need to wait by the phone.
-Thanks to 2020’s COVID-19 pandemic, this became important because virtual numbers allowed employees to receive calls from home, even when they were social distancing.
+Because of COVID-19 pandemic, this became important because virtual phone numbers allowed employees to receive calls from home, even when they were socially distant.

 Provide Dial-in Numbers for International Markets

 Some products thrive overseas, and one of the best ways to expand into foreign markets is by providing customers with a local number to reach your organization.
 Virtual numbers aren’t limited to U.S. area codes and 800 numbers.
 You can also purchase international numbers from some providers for your foreign customers to reach you.